jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Booting from the SD card

-The **S2** switch on BBB board should be held down until the bootloader loads to force the BBB to boot from the SD card.
-The default behavior is to boot from the *eMMC* first if a bootloader is found there.
+The **S2** switch on BBB board should be held down until the bootloader starts to force the BBB to boot from the SD card.
+The **S2** switch is above the SD card holder.

+The default behavior of the *BBB* is to boot from the *eMMC* first if it finds a bootloader there.

-If you prefer to always boot from the SD card you can erase any existing bootloader from the eMMC with something like the following
+If you prefer to always boot from the SD card you can erase any existing bootloader from the *eMMC* with something like the following

     root@beaglebone:~# dd if=/dev/zero of=/dev/mmcblk1 bs=4096 count=4096